Originally posted 27 July 2015.

 This is not to say I am hating on anyone, I just want people to know mental illness is a real issue.
 And for those who are brave enough to talk about it publicly, I applaud you.

 Now if only I could find the motivation to start exercising again.
 I think it would help.
-A healthy body and healthy mind go hand in hand.
+A healthy body and a healthy mind go hand in hand.

 I will get there.
 I just have to keep taking it one day at a time.
 And keep surrounding myself with positive thoughts and images and people.